-KARI’s Early Intervention team provides young families with the help, support and advice they need through our unique initiative, The Brighter Futures program.
+KARI’s Early Intervention team provides young families with the help, support and advice they need through our unique initiative, The Aboriginal Intensive Family Preservation program.

 Our team work with a network of volunteers to provide such parents with the skills and understanding they need to create a healthy and sustainable environment for their children to develop, be happy and thrive.